 8. Eight level FSK and binary PSK yields an equivalent sensitivity.
-State whether the given statement is true or false.

 Explanation: Binary PSK and 8-level FSK provides an equivalent sensitivity.
 The main drawback of 8-level FSK is that it yields an equivalent sensitivity to binary PSK at the expense of a greater receiver bandwidth requirement.